MrPio/Scheda-D-D-5e-Backend/README.md

 ### How to refresh containers with latest changes:

-These commands, executed sequentially, copy the contents of the src directory to the _/usr/src/app/_ directory of both the API and Websocket containers, and then restart the two containers to apply any changes to the copied files.
+These commands, executed sequentially, copy the contents of the src directory to the _/usr/src/app/_ directory of both the API and Websocket containers, and then restart the two containers to apply any changes to the source code.
 - `docker cp .\src\ api:/usr/src/app/;`
 - `docker cp .\src\ websocket:/usr/src/app/;`
 - `docker-compose restart api;`
 - `docker-compose restart websocket`

 <a name="Technologiesused"></a>
 ## ⚙️ Technologies used